Automatic variable: Java

+In Java, automatic variables are called local variables.

 Similar to C and C++, but there is no auto or register keyword.
 However, the Java compiler will not allow the usage of a not-explicitly-initialized local variable and will give a compilation error (unlike C and C++ where the compiler will usually only give a warning).
 The Java standard demands that every local variable must be explicitly initialized before being used.
 This differs from instance variables, which are implicitly initialized with default values (which are 0 for numbers and null for objects).

 Perl

-(Called lexical, my or private variables.)
+In Perl, automatic variables are called lexical, my or private variables.